 Engage in Activities That You Find Completely Absorbing

-Ideally, you are trying to get yourself into a mental state known as “flow.”
+Ideally, you are trying to get yourself into a mental state known as “flow,” according to Benton.
 Such activities include creating something, participating in sports, cooking, writing, playing music, knitting, fishing, sailing, and so much more.
 Flow is when we forget about ourselves and our own egos and are completely focused on the experience, according to Benton.

 Enjoy Your Work